Alime21/Nexus-A-Full-Stack_AI-Driven-E-Commerce-Architecture/README.md

 3. **Cross-Database Referencing (Decoupling):**
    Notice that the `product_id` inside the PostgreSQL `order_items` table acts as a "soft" foreign key.
 It stores the `_id` string from MongoDB.
 The actual relationship constraint is handled elegantly at the backend application (API) layer, keeping the microservices completely decoupled.

+BACKEND:
+4. **Stateless Authentication (JWT):**
+   The system completely avoids session-based authentication.
+Upon successful login, the server issues a JSON Web Token (JWT).
+This allows the frontend to authenticate subsequent requests statelessly, reducing database lookups and making the backend horizontally scalable.

 ---